-ELA testlets begin with an engagement activity.
-Reading testlets are designed around texts that are adapted from grade-level themes but at a reduced depth, breadth, and complexity compared to general education grade-level texts.
+The engagement activity for a reading testlet is designed around a text that is adapted from grade-level themes but at a reduced depth, breadth, and level of complexity compared to general education grade-level texts.
 The DLM texts are written to support assessment of the specific knowledge and skills described in the nodes at an appropriate level of challenge.